 You’ve put it off long enough.
 Now is the time to get serious about your website.

-As the endorsed online marketing consultant for a variety of industrial and B2B trade associations, I review hundreds of distribution sites each year.
+As the endorsed B2B digital marketing consultant for a variety of industrial and B2B trade associations, I review hundreds of B2B websites each year.
 Unfortunately, the vast majority of them are subpar.
 While you may have been able to get away with this in the past, you will not be able to much longer.
 The changing face and needs of your customers, combined with the rise of online technologies in the workplace, have rendered your neglected website inadequate.

 If you use Google on a daily basis to research products and companies, don’t you think your customers do too?
 Make it a priority to turn your site into a customer-focused sales machine.